decretist/Dissertation/Chapter0/chapter0.md

 rather than any sense that it might be relevant to my decision regarding a dissertation topic.
-One presentation in particular caught my attention: "Stylometry and the Complex Authorship in Hildegard of Bingen’s Oeuvre" by Mike Kestemont, Sara Moens, and Jeroen Deploige.
+One presentation in particular caught my attention: "Stylometry and the Complex Authorship in Hildegard of Bingen's Oeuvre" by Mike Kestemont, Sara Moens, and Jeroen Deploige.
 Their work was later published as a paper, but the conference website had an unusually detailed abstract, and a video was made available as part of the presentation.[^10]